-This vintage sports wall art piece by Classic Sports Pictures pays tribute to the 1955 World Series Champion Brooklyn Dodgers and the four Hall of Fame Players on that team.
+This vintage sports wall hanging by Classic Sports Pictures pays tribute to the 1955 World Series Champion Brooklyn Dodgers and the four Hall of Fame Players on that team.
 After numerous failed attempts, that year they finally beat their crosstown rivals, the New York Yankees fulfilled the promise of many previous Dodger teams.
 It was the Dodgers first and only World Series championship won while located in Brooklyn.

 The 1955 season was a culmination of the careers of many legendary Dodger players.
 Catcher Roy Campanella won the 1955 National League Most Valuable Player award, his third in five years.
 Center fielder Duke Snider led the league in runs batted in and was second in the MVP voting.
 He also hit his 200th career home run on May 10.
 Jackie Robinson and Pee Wee Reese, both 36 years old, proved they could still play at a high level.
 Gil Hodges hit 27 home runs and drove in both Dodger runs in the seventh game of the World Series.
 Carl Furillo, hit 26 home runs with a .314 batting average.
 The pitching staff was anchored by Don Newcombe, who was 20–5.
 It was the first time a black pitcher had won 20 games in a season.
 The 22-year-old Johnny Podres was only 9–10 for the season but became the hero of the 1955 World Series by shutting out the Yankees in the seventh game.